Benefits of using the Framework

 – Helps individuals understand qualifications they are not familiar with;

-– Helps employers understand different types of qualifications and also supports effective workforce development;
+– Helps employers understand different types of qualifications and also supports effective recruitment and workforce development;

 – Helps education and training providers of all kinds to identify the level that has been studied in a particular subject and make it easier to transfer credit points between different learning programmes; and

 – Provides recognition of a very wide range of learning programmes.

 How does it work?